-It helps get oxygen to cells as it pulls excess hydrogen and allows the cells to replace it with oxygen instead.
+It helps getting oxygen to cells as it pulls excess hydrogen and allows the cells to replace it with oxygen instead.
 Animals in the wild are drawn to clay deposits by instinct, they have been observed licking the clay as part of their everyday diet as well as rolling in it to get relief from injuries.
 Bentonite Clay has a high concentration of minerals including Silica, Calcium, Magnesium, Sodium, Iron and Potassium.
 Bentonite Clay acts upon the GI tract through its absorption of various toxins, pathogens, metabolic wastes, impurities, chemicals and heavy metals.

 - Full Spectrum Detoxification.